 Agency and Arwa

 At the same time, Arwa is forced to get in touch with her heritage, a piece of herself she denied and let people diminish.
 Who will we be when we truly embrace our past?
 When we have consumed the memories of our ancestors, to hold the painful fragments in our heart, our open bleeding hand.
-And all of that is a piece of her embracing her own agency, her choice to sharpen our edges, to wield our own blades.
+All of that are pieces of her embracing her own agency, her choice to sharpen our edges, to wield our own blades.
 We have this moment where we become angry at the limits of the world.
 The windows we believed were bulletproof, but there was never any glass at all.
 In some ways, we allow ourselves to be caged in bars of our own making because we don’t know a life without these limits.
 An opportunity to live with open windows and light spilling in.